Learn to make better decisions via optimization and machine learning

 Computational decision science provides the foundations of prescriptive science.

-CDSOR will train students in computational and mathematical discovery of decision processes, and students will be able to apply techniques learned in CDSOR to applications in multiple industries.
+CDSOR will train you in computational and mathematical discovery of decision processes, and you will be able to apply techniques learned in CDSOR to applications in multiple industries.

 Director, Computational Decision Science and Operations Research Program

 Professor of Computer Science